benschop-it/LettuceEncrypt-Archon/README.md

         // If you don't set this in config, you will need to press "y" whenever the application starts "AcceptTermsOfService": true,

-        // You must at least one domain name "DomainNames": [ "example.com", "www.example.com" ],
+        // Set to the domains you want to get certificates for.
+        "DomainNames": [
+          [ "test1.domain1.com", "test2.domain1.com" ],
+          [ "test1.domain2.com", "test2.domain2.com" ]
+        ],
         // You must specify an email address to register with the certificate authority "EmailAddress": "it-admin@example.com"
     }